The TV licence seems to belong to a bygone era.

 There are some sections of society who don’t have to pay the TV licence at all.

 - Those who are blind or partially sighted

 - People living in sheltered accomodation or care homes

 What it covers

-Something to watch out for is the fact that the fee doesn’t actually cover 12 months.
+Something to watch out for is the fact that the fee may not in practice cover a full 12 months.

-When you get a new licence it expires the following year at the end of the month prior to the one you purchased it in.
+Each time you get a new licence it, it will expire the following year at the end of the month prior to the one you actually purchased it in.

-If you bought a licence on 15 May 2018, it would run for the remainder of that month and for the following 11 months, until the end of April 2019.
+That means that if you bought a licence on 15 May 2018, it would run for the remainder of that month, then for the next 11 months, right up to the end of April 2019.